Hunza River: Course

-The river cuts through the Karakoram range, flowing from north to south.
-The Karakoram Highway (N-35) runs along the Hunza River valley, switching to the Khunjerab River valley at the point of confluence, eventually reaching the Khunjerab Pass at the border with China at Xinjiang.
+The river cuts through the Karakoram Range, flowing from north to south.
+The Karakoram Highway (N-35) runs along the Hunza River Valley, switching to the Khunjerab River Valley at the point of confluence, eventually reaching the Khunjerab Pass at the border with China at Xinjiang.

+Hydrology

+The catchment area of Hunza River is 13,733 km2 while its mean annual discharge is 323 m3/s.
+It is a major tributary of Gilgit River.
 The river is dammed for part of its route.

-The Attabad landslide disaster in January 2010 completely blocked the Hunza Valley.
-The blocked Hunza River created a lake — called the Attabad Lake or Gojal Lake, which extended 30 kilometers and rose to a depth of 400 feet (approximately 122 meters).
+The Attabad landslide disaster in January 2010 completely blocked the Hunza River.
+The blocked river created a lake — called the Attabad Lake or Gojal Lake, which extended 30 kilometers and rose to a depth of 400 feet (approximately 122 meters).
 The landslide completely covered sections of the Karakoram Highway.

-The Hunza River is being affected by the climate change.